 - 1. Open "General Settings" > "Navigation" > "Arrival Circle Radius"; - 2.
 Select the desired distance with the slider.

-8.4 Assisted Routing: Easy Routing or Autorouting
+8.4 Assisted Routing: Easy Routing or Dock-to-dock Autorouting

 If you are using C-Map 4D or Navionics detailed charts, assisted routing functionality will be available.